Data Protection/Private Policy & Cookies Policy

 Where appropriate the Rowdy Jewellery makes use of Secure Sockets Layer (SSL) technology to protect data.
 If you wish to find out more about how Rowdy Jewellery manages issues of website data protection please contact us via email at email@example.com If you wish to find out more about data protection in Ireland please visit the website of the data protection commissioner.
 Here are some answers to questions you may have on data protection.
 You’ll also find data protection information on your general terms and conditions with us.

 Glossary of technical terms

 The software used to view the web, e.g. Microsoft Internet Explorer, Chrome, Firefox, Opera, Safari, etc.

-The identifying number of a computer directly connected to the internet expressed in “internet protocol” code e.g. 123.456.789.123.
-If you must “dial-up” to connect to the internet, the IP code will be the code of the computer you have dialled-into and not your computer.
+The identifying number of a computer directly connected to the internet is expressed in the “internet protocol” code e.g. 123.456.789.123.
+If you must “dial-up” to connect to the internet, the IP code will be the code of the computer you have dialled into and not your computer.

-Text-based pieces of information placed on your computer by a web site.
+Text-based pieces of information are placed on your computer by a website.
 Cookies are used by websites to record aspects of your visit.

 Secure Sockets Layer (SSL)

 Secure Sockets Layer (SSL) is the most commonly-used protocol for managing the security of transactions on the internet.
 SSL works by encrypting data so that it is virtually impossible for anyone other than those authorised to read.

 A webpage that is secure will display a “padlock” or “key icon” at bottom of the screen when you are logged in to the site.